Epicodus-Curriculum/shared-full-stack/developer_reality_daily_team_meetings.md

 The most common name for a daily team check-in is **stand-up**.
 The term “stand-up” comes from the fact that these meetings generally take place standing to help ensure that the meeting is concise and to the point.
 However, at Epicodus we call our daily team meetings **Scrum**, because it includes people who don’t stand up, but instead sit and roll.
 With this choice, we are joining efforts across tech to change terminology and company practices to be inclusive to people with disabilities.

-Changing the names of practices and procedures should be trivial, so it’s one of the simplest changes a company should make to create a work environment that is both inclusive and focused on being aware of who is impacted by the very same practices and procedures.
+Changing the names of practices and procedures should be trivial, so it's one of the simplest changes a company should make to create a work environment that is both inclusive and focused on being aware of who is impacted by the very same practices and procedures.
 As you get involved in discussing the practices and procedures of the company you work for, we encourage you to ask these questions:

-- Who’s voice is not being heard in the discussion?
+- Who's voice is not being heard in the discussion?
 - Who is excluded from the decisions we make?

 ### Daily Scrum Comes From Agile Methodologies